• Skip to primary navigation

 Instructions

-• Season cooked rice with salt and allow this to cool to touch but loosely cover to keep moist.
+• Season hot cooked rice with salt with a rice paddle and cover to keep warm.

-• Lay out a large piece of cling film, about 25 inches long on your countertop.
+• Lay out a large piece of plastic wrap, about 25 inches long on the countertop or a surface where the plastic wrap can stick and hold.

-• Spoon 3 tbsp of the cooked bulgogi beef into center of the rice.
+• Spoon 3 tablespoon of the cooked beef into center of the rice.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!